protasm/LPC90/docs/index.md

 <h3 id="1.1">1.1 Purpose of this Specification <a href="#ch1">[toc]</a></h3>

-The purpose of this specification is to define the syntax, semantics, and structure of LPC, a programming language designed for building and enhancing LPMUDs (online, multi-user, text-only role-playing games) &mdash; specifically, as the language existed very soon after its inception.
+The purpose of this specification is to define the syntax, semantics, and structure of LPC, a programming language designed for building and enhancing LPMuds (online, multi-user, text-only role-playing games) &mdash; specifically, as the language existed very soon after its inception.
 By offering a formal and detailed description of LPC circa 1990, the LPC90 language specification aims to:

 1. **Establish a Foundation**: Establish a consistent and widely accepted foundation that describes an "original" dialect of LPC, providing a common starting point from which future LPC90-based specifications can evolve;